How much does a Switchblade® cost?

 How are the tail controls handled?

 Pushing or pulling on the control wheel directs the elevators (which pitch the nose up and down).
-Push rods are used to connect the control wheel to the elevators.
+Fly-by-wire sensors are used to connect the control wheel to the elevators.
 The rudders (which point the nose left or right) are controlled by the two rudder pedals on the floor.
-The rudder system is a robust fly-by-wire system, with multiple redundancy.
+Both elevator and rudder systems are robust fly-by-wire systems, with multiple redundancy and back-up battery.

 How do the gas, brake and rudder pedals work?